nwspk/reorganise/index.md

+**In only a decade the labour market has changed beyond all recognition, from zero-hour contracts to platform monopolies, meanwhile union memberships are at historic lows.
+How are workers fighting back?**

-**In only a decade, work and the jobs market have changed beyond all recognition.** From doctors to click-workers, from VC-backed organising software to reform of incumbent national unions, WSJ journalist [Lucy Harley-McKeown](https://twitter.com/lhm1) takes us on a journey to discover how workers are organising in the 21st century.
+From doctors disillusioned with the BMA to crowdworkers organising for the first time, from a VC-backed company building trade union software to the reform of incumbent national labour organisations, WSJ journalist [Lucy Harley-McKeown](https://twitter.com/lhm1) takes us on a journey to discover how workers are organising in the 21st century.

 Edited by Hannah O'Rourke of [Labour Together](https://www.labourtogether.uk/) & Edward Saperia of [Newspeak House](http://newspeak.house/)